-The fourth of an eight-day series of blessings inspired by Br.
+Enjoy this practice as a stand-alone experience or as the fourth of an eight-day series of blessings inspired by Br.
 David's book "99 Blessings: An Invitation to Life."
-Welcome to our practice.
-Let's begin.
 We invite you to close your eyes and take one or two slow, deep breaths.
 Then open your eyes and simply take in this blessing...

 SOURCE OF ALL BLESSINGS,